Milton Capital (LSE:MII) Interest Coverage: No Debt (1) (As of Jul. 2025) — 100% Below Median

 The historical rank and industry rank for Milton Capital's Interest Coverage or its related term are showing as below:

-LSE:MII's Interest Coverage is not ranked *
+LSE:MII's Interest Coverage is ranked better than

-in the Diversified Financial Services industry.
+in the Diversified Financial Services industry

-Industry Median: No Debt
+Industry Median: No Debt vs LSE:MII: No Debt

 Note: If both Interest Expense and Interest Income are empty, while Net Interest Income is negative, then use Net Interest Income as Interest Expense.